multiversx/mx-docs/docs/developers/tutorials/eth-to-mvx.md

 We implemented a concept called `ManagedType` which is a trait that many of our data types possess, allowing a more efficient way to hold them internally.

 Lets take for example an endpoint having an optional parameter.
 Option as you know has 2 possible elements: an empty value representing `none` or a parameter encrusted in something representing `some`.
-Putting a small restriction for this parameter to be one of a kind in an endpoint we can assume that if by the time we reached it, if there are no bytes left to cover, we have a`none, or if we have straight up a parameter of the type we specified, than we have the `some` option.
+Putting a small restriction for this parameter to be one of a kind in an endpoint we can assume that if by the time we reached it, if there are no bytes left to cover, we have a `none`, or if we have straight up a parameter of the type we specified, than we have the `some` option.
 Imagine now that we also extended this principle to a multivalue type attribute having the same logic behind.

 Because of these optimisations MultiversX’s provides one of the most efficient and cheap ways to interact with a smart contract on the blockchain.